Managing Director at Cap-Op Energy

-Join us for our opening session, Breakfast and Regs.
-During breakfast you’ll hear from three great speakers on the latest regulations and incentives for working in the Province of Saskatchewan.
+Join us for a hot breakfast of bacon and eggs and hear from three great speakers on the latest regulations and incentives for working in the Province of Saskatchewan.

-Presentation #1: Carbon Markets vs. Carbon Tax, Alastair Handley
+Presentation #2: Carbon Markets vs. Carbon Tax, Cooper Robinson, Managing Director – Cap-Op Energy

 Social trends and pressures are pushing governments and corporations around the world to be cleaner and greener.
 Corporations are responding by developing sustainable supply chains and taking action to reduce greenhouse gas emissions.
 Governments are responding by putting a price on greenhouse gas emissions using a tax (IE a carbon tax) or an environmental market.
 Unfortunately the political rhetoric in Canada about pricing carbon is rife with misinformation and is causing confusion.
 The result is more uncertainty for industries that are facing a price on GHG emissions.
 Listen to Alastair and learn about the difference between and carbon tax and a carbon market and find out how carbon markets can generate new revenue streams instead of being burdensome cost.